crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: Make a PR or more on InfraCloud's open-source projects – [Fission](https://github.com/fission/fission) and [BotKube](https://github.com/infracloudio/botkube).To deliver the swags, we will reach out to you once PR(s) gets merged.
 - **Notes**:Only the first 50 people will receive the swags.A person with maximum merged PRs will also get a Kindle from our side.
 Check out InfraCloud [official page](https://www.infracloud.io/infracloud-joins-hacktoberfest-2020/) for more info and join [Fission’s Slack](https://join.slack.com/t/fissionio/shared_invite/enQtOTI3NjgyMjE5NzE3LTllODJiODBmYTBiYWUwMWQxZWRhNDhiZDMyN2EyNjAzMTFiYjE2Nzc1NzE0MTU4ZTg2MzVjMDQ1NWY3MGJhZmE) and [BotKube’s Slack](http://join.botkube.io/).

+### J

+#### **JetBrains**

+- **Swag**: Access to all professional developer tools for 3 months.
+- **Requirements**: 4+ submitted PR's.
+- **How to sign up**: Please fill out this [Get your Hacktoberfest participant perks from JetBrains](https://www.jetbrains.com/lp/hacktoberfest-2020/) form and then make four quality pull requests to public GitHub repositories.
+Once you register by filling the form you will also get one month subscription to the professional tools to use them during Hacktoberfest!
+- **Notes**: You can contact them by sending email to marketing@jetbrains.com and by joining [Discord](https://discord.com/invite/hacktoberfest).
+You can read more about them [here](https://www.jetbrains.com/lp/hacktoberfest-2020/).

 ### L

 #### **lakeFS**